Help » Default Entityclass Attributes

 Attributes

-• Costs - You can provide here the costs of an entity.
+• Costs - You can provide the costs of an entity here.
 For instance, purchasing costs or maintenance costs.
 If you want to administer various costs, you can create user-defined attributes.

 • Date Introduced - You can optionally provide the date an entity is or will be introduced into the organization here.

-• Date Phased Out - You can optionally provide here the date an entity is or will be phased out of the organization.
+• Date Phased Out - You can optionally provide the date an entity is or will be phased out of the organization here.

 • Locked - You can select here if users other than the creator can change this entity.

-• Usage - You can provide here for what this entity is used.
+• Usage - You can provide here for what this entity is used for.
 For instance, an email application can also be used for workflow assignments.

 • Justification - You can justify having this entity in the organization here.

-• Publication Status - You can provide here the publication status of the entity.
+• Publication Status - You can provide the publication status of the entity here.

 • Workflow Status - You can provide the entity's workflow status here.
-Depending on the workflow status, certain roles can or cannot change certain attributes of this entity or change the status from a certain value to another value.
+Depending on the workflow status, certain roles can or cannot modify specific attributes of this entity or update the status from one value to another.

-• Life Cycle Status - You can provide here the life cycle status of the entity.
+• Life Cycle Status - You can provide the life cycle status of the entity here.

 • Dynamic Link - You can link to a model, view, visualization, or atlas here.
 You do that by entering an ID or a name.
 If the name is not unique, the entity with the lowest weight will be chosen.
-You can generate the dynamic link on visualizations and reports.
+You can generate dynamic links for visualizations and reports.

 • Text - If you have long texts, like a procedure description or product specification, you can enter a text here that can be as long as you want.
 You can make use of HTML markup.

 • Notes - You can place notes for the entity here.
-If stakeholders have commented on this entity in the Viewer, the comments will end up in the notes attribute.
+If stakeholders have commented on this entity in the Viewer, their comments will be stored in the notes attribute.

 Section: User Defined